 - Calgary Parks and Pathways: A City's Treasures by Barry Bullick

 The view of Asulkan Glacier from the Abbott Ridge Trail in Glacier National Park at Rogers Pass in British Columbia, Canada.
 An aggressive hike.

-After some inner city experience and practise with appropriate footwear and layers of clothing, a reasonable next step might be to join some easy hikes within a group.
+After some inner city experience and practice with appropriate footwear and layers of clothing, a reasonable next step might be to join some easy hikes within a group.
 Calgary is a mecca of organized hiking.
 Two of the most prominent, well established and popular are:

 - The Calgary Outdoor Club or COC, and

 - The University of Calgary Outdoor Centre

 The hiking courses and group hikes at the University of Calgary are excellent and recommended.
 It is an excellent way to build knowledge and skills safely at reasonable cost.
 Pick up a free copy of their current season program at most grocery store newsstands.
 Another popular source for getting started in hiking may be found in a Meet Up group.

 Outdoor and wilderness skills should be built gradually.
 Outside the City of Calgary, there are excellent hiking opportunities, within reasonable range, to the west of Calgary.
 Several distinct areas offer a wide variety of hiking opportunities.
 It would be sensible to choose shorter distance and/or lesser elevation hikes to begin with and gradually increase scope as experience, knowledge and skill develop.
 Many people are disillusioned near the beginning by being ill-equipped for volatile weather or by tackling projects far in excess of their ability.
 Slow and steady is the best approach.
 Be prepared for an unexpected change in weather.
 Some of my posts, which may be helpful at the beginning, are in the Introductory Series.
 The links following will reference information which may be useful for getting a start in hiking.
 These include: